 (A) The distribution of funds under this program; and

-(B) The allocation of sponsor-based funds pursuant to this section, including by combining funds under this program with other sources of funds for housing production and development.
+(B) The allocation of project-based funds pursuant to this section, including by combining funds under this program with other sources of funds for housing production and development.

 (2) The proposed rules shall be submitted to the Council for a 45-day period of review, excluding Saturdays, Sundays, legal holidays, and days of Council recess.
-If the Council does not approve or disapprove the proposed rules, by resolution, within the 45-day review period, the proposed rules shall be deemed approved.”
+If the Council does not approve or disapprove the proposed rules, by resolution, within the 45-day review period, the proposed rules shall be deemed approved.

 SUBTITLE K. EMORY BEACON OF LIGHT TAX EXEMPTION